isrlabs/avr-forth/README.md

 * Stack is limited to 16 values
 * Only the GPIO ports are supported right now

 ## REPL

 Words are separated by spaces or newlines.

 The REPL may be interacted with via a 9600-baud serial connection.
+It is not very user-friendly; on most types of error, it resets the processor to keep the software from getting into an out-of-control state (see the ERROR messages below for details).

 ## IMMEDIATES AND PORTS